camarman/FFLocker/README.md

 After the decryption is complete, you can permanently delete the encrypted folder via a single command.

+>**WARNING**: Even if your key is wrong, the program will decrypt the encrypted folder and produce a result if it has an acceptable byte number.
+In this case, be careful about deleting the encrypted folder since the decrypted folder will be nob-readable due to the wrong key.

-> **Note**: Since Folder Locker.exe or File Locker.exe is trying to overwrite your file/folder for encryption/decryption purposes, you may encounter a warning, If you have an anti-virus program.
+> **Note**: Since FolderLocker.exe or FileLocker.exe is trying to overwrite your file/folder for encryption/decryption purposes, you may encounter a warning, If you have an anti-virus program.
 In that case, you can always run the `.py` files.

 ## Examples